ploomber/sklearn-evaluation/README.md

 Works with Python 2.
 Support for Python 3 soon!

-# Dependencies
+# Optional dependencies

-The package only depends on scikit-learn and matplotlib to work.
-But if you want to use the reports module you need to install `mistune` and `tabulate` for the tables module
+If you want to use the reports module you need to install `mistune` and `tabulate` for the tables module

 ```bash
 pip install mistune